Do you want to shape the future of paths and open spaces?

 6.7 The secretary of state will view these criteria in the light of the overriding objective of protecting, maintaining or improving the common, and of ensuring that the overall stock of common land is not diminished.

-6.8 While the legal advice follows from the wording of s38(1), the same policy is followed in relation to applications under the comparable legislation referred to in paragraph 3.3 above.
+6.8 While the criteria follow from the wording of s38(1), the same policy guidance is followed in relation to applications under the comparable legislation referred to in paragraph 3.3 above.

 6.9 An application will only be considered to the extent that the proposals have been brought to the notice of the public.
 Therefore, it should include all buildings, fences or works (including gates and stiles) ancillary to a main proposal, and all should be clearly specified and shown on a map or plan of the common, at a scale of 1:10,000 for larger commons, also indicating the boundaries of the common as registered (or exempt from registration) and the Ordnance Survey national grid references.
 The proposed works should be shown in red and the boundary of the common in green.